blend-capital/blend-utils/README.md

 Blend utils also helps deploy blend pools.
 The `deploy-pool` script takes in a single "network" parameter that defines what network the pool is deployed on.

 The script requires that the `<NETWORK-NAME>.contracts.json` file exists and is up to date.
+If they wish to use a different oracle than standard they should update the file with the address of the oracle smart contract they wish to use.
+Additionally, all the token contracts that the pool will use must be defined in the file.

-Additionally, the user must have the `ADMIN` key defined in the `.env` file as well as the network passphrase and rpc url.
+Finally, the user must have the `ADMIN` key defined in the `.env` file as well as the network passphrase and rpc url.

 The `ADMIN` account must be sufficiently funded to pay for the deployment transaction fees and the initial pool backstop deposit.